FreeBSD (Encrypted)

 - Verify local_unbound is Enabled

-sudo grep unbound /etc/rc.conf
+grep unbound /etc/rc.conf

 local_unbound_enable="YES"